odewahn/prompter/mathoms/README.md

 blocks --order=block_id
 ```

-Here's an example of a script that uses global metadata and a preview:
+Here's an example of a script that uses global context and a preview:

 ```
 run --fn=/Users/odewahn/Desktop/content/summaries/summarizer.jinja --globals=metadata.yaml --preview